 The cost will depend on the plan you choose and if you add any extras.
 Cheaper plans start around £3,000 and comprehensive options can cost over £5,000.

 With the average cost a funeral reaching £3,897 in 2016, funeral plans offer the biggest savings if you buy one a few years before you think you will need to use it and pay the full cost upfront.

 Monthly payments may be more manageable but they incur interest so you’ll pay more overall.

 Ask your provider if their plan has a cancellation fee.
 Most do and they can range from around £100 to over £800.

 Companies do occasionally offer deals and promotions.
 For example, Golden Charter is offering discounted plans until May 31, including £641 off its most comprehensive policy.
-The Co-op offers an online discount.
+At the time of writing, The Co-op Funeralcare offer an online discount of £100.